Bioenergy – the renewable fuel

 Bioenergy is the way of the future.
 It is the most used form of renewable energy globally – bigger than hydroelectricity or wind, providing heat, electricity and fuel for transport and has the potential to create a major industry for New Zealand.

-The Bioenergy Association promotes and coordinates the expansion of the New Zealand bioenergy sector and helps its members’ bioenergy businesses grow and flourish.
+The Bioenergy Association promotes and coordinates the expansion of the New Zealand bioenergy and biofuels sector and helps its members’ bioenergy businesses grow and flourish.

-Economic growth and employment built on New Zealand's capability and expertise in agriculture, forestry, wood processing and bioenergy production from waste - leading to new business opportunities which by 2050 could more than double biomass energy supply up to 27% of the country's energy needs, with a consequential 15% reduction in greenhouse gas emissions. (compared to 2017)
+Economic growth and employment built on New Zealand's capability and expertise in agriculture, forestry, wood processing and bioenergy production from waste - leading to new business opportunities which by 2050 could more than treble biomass energy supply up to 27% of the country's energy needs, with a consequential 15% reduction in greenhouse gas emissions. (compared to 2017).

-Bioenergy has the potential to add revenue of $6 billion per year to the country’s economy.
+Bioenergy and biofuels have the potential to add revenue of $6 billion per year to the country’s economy.

 Bioenergy makes use of the resideues and co-products of other business and manufacturing processes.
-It adds value by using residues which otherwise would be wasted.
+It adds value by using biomass and organic waste residues which otherwise would be wasted.

-Increasing our use of bioenergy means a cleaner environment, a stronger economy and more employment.
+Increasing our use of bioenergy and biofuels means a cleaner environment, a stronger economy and more employment.
 Investing in bioenergy is an investment in New Zealand’s future.

 Our use of fossil fuels is unsustainable